HISTORY : The Land, The People, The House

 The distinctive tower at the west end of the building was originally built to mount a large telescope to cater for Arthur's hobby of astronomy.
 The house was lived in by the Atkinson family until 1922 when the property was passed to the fledgling Nelson Girl's College who used it as a prep school and boarding house.
 From 1930, Nelson Boys College used Fairfield House as a boarding house.
 Generations of New Zealand youngsters knew it as their home away from home.
 By 1976 the students had gone to new hostels, a fire had destroyed the accommodation block and the house became derelict.
 A demolition order was about to be issued by the local city council in 1979.

 Fairfield House was saved from certain demolition by the actions of Alan Stanton and Friends of Old Fairfield (FOOF).
 At the eleventh hour, Alan's drastic and bold actions raised regional attention to the plight of Fairfield and a group formed which was dedicated to the restoration and development of Fairfield as a community asset.
-Today after thirty years of restoration, Fairfield House is once again

-the city that is a loved and living venue for corporate, private and
+Today Fairfield House is once again the pride of Nelson.
+Community energy continues to develop a centre for the city that is a loved and living venue for corporate, private and public sectors.

 The Land